wolffc/sslgrade-chrome/README.md

 ## About

-this extension downloads the Quality Rating of your SSL Connection from SSLLabs.com. and displays an icon matching the rating in the adress bar. this makes it easyly to discover SSL problems on the sites your visiting.
+This extension downloads the Quality Rating of your SSL Connection from SSLLabs.com and displays an icon matching the rating in the adress bar.
+This makes it easy to discover SSL problems on the sites you are visiting.

 ## Privacy
-This extension itself does not Collect Any Data. but as it is queryinig an third party Service:
+This extension itself does not collect any data but as it is querying a third party service:
 ``https://api.ssllabs.com/api/v2/analyze?host=<domain.tld>``
-therefor it is possible that ssllabs.com is learning which domains you are visiting.
+therefore it is possible that ssllabs.com is learning which domains you are visiting.

 ## TODOs:
- * Handling of Domains Where no Result is in Cache.
+ * Handling of domains where no result is in cache.
- * Caching of Results instead of always query the api.
+ * Caching of results instead of always query the api.
- * configurtation Options:
+ * configurtation ptions:
-   * Do Not query Automatically
+   * Do not query automatically
-   * Clear Result Cache
+   * Clear result cache
-   * Cache Results for <X> Hours
+   * Cache results for <X> hours
- * Better Icons?
+ * Better icons?

 ## Sourcecode
-the Project page of this extension could be found at github: https://github.com/wolffc/sslgrade-chrome
+The Project page of this extension could be found at github: https://github.com/wolffc/sslgrade-chrome